 If you don’t have a car then you can visit either by catching a train and a bus or a bus.
 There’s a direct bus line from Schiphol Airport, and it’s easy to get to the airport by train.
-The Keukenhof website also has a handy little diagram to show you which bus to take from a variety of train stations if you are coming by public transport.

 If you don’t feel confident manoeuvring the Dutch public transport system (no judgement there!) then there are some affordable tours that you can join which depart from the centre of Amsterdam and take you directly to the gardens.
 You’ll then be able to explore by yourself and be transported back to the city later.
 Check out some of the options below: